 Monetary policy framework

 The monetary policy framework consists of a set of monetary policy instruments.
-The Eurosystem conducts open market operations, offers standing facilities and requires credit institutions to hold minimum reserves on accounts in the Eurosystem.
+The Eurosystem conducts open market operations (primarily monetary policy refinancing operations), offers standing facilities and requires credit institutions to hold minimum reserves on accounts in the Eurosystem.
 Its monetary policy framework is formulated with a view to ensuring the participation of a broad range of counterparties.
-Institutions subject to minimum reserve requirements may access the Eurosystem standing facilities and participate in Eurosystem open market operations based on standard tenders.
-For outright transactions, no restrictions are placed a priori on the range of counterparties.
+Credit institutions subject to minimum reserve requirements may access the Eurosystem standing facilities and participate in Eurosystem open market operations based on standard tenders.

-Pursuant to Article 18.1 of the Statute of the ESCB, all Eurosystem credit operations (i.e. liquidity-providing monetary policy operations and intraday credit) have to be based on adequate collateral.
-The Eurosystem accepts a wide range of assets to underlie its operations and has developed a single list of eligible collateral common to all Eurosystem credit operations.
+Pursuant to Article 18.1 of the ESCB Statute, all Eurosystem credit operations (i.e. liquidity-providing monetary policy operations and intraday credit) have to be based on adequate collateral.
+The Eurosystem accepts a wide range of collateral for its operations and has compiled a single list of eligible collateral common to all Eurosystem credit operations.

-The Governing Council of the ECB may, at any time, change the instruments, conditions, criteria and procedures for the execution of Eurosystem monetary policy operations.
+The ECB Governing Council may, at any time, change the instruments, conditions, criteria and procedures for the execution of Eurosystem monetary policy operations.

 Temporary non-standard monetary policy measures

-Since the onset of the banking, financial and sovereign debt crisis in 2007, the ECB Governing Council has taken a series of non-standard monetary policy measures and has thus changed the way in which the monetary policy framework is used to implement monetary policy measures.
+Since the onset of the banking, financial and sovereign debt crisis in 2007, the ECB Governing Council has taken a series of non-standard monetary policy measures and has thus changed the way in which the monetary policy framework is used to implement monetary policy.
 Within this framework, all regular monetary policy refinancing operations are currently being conducted as fixed rate tender procedures with full allotment.
-In addition, the minimum reserve requirements have been lowered, the collateral framework has been expanded and foreign currency liquidity has been offered.
+In addition, the minimum reserve requirements have been lowered, the collateral framework has been expanded and liquidity has been offered in foreign currency.

-The first series of TLTROs was adopted by the ECB Governing Council in June 2014 and encompassed eight operations due to mature in September 2018 with the aim of supporting lending to the euro area’s non-financial sector.
-In order to further boost lending, in March 2016 a second series (TLTRO-II) was adopted with a total of four operations, each with a four-year maturity.
+The first series of TLTROs was adopted by the ECB Governing Council in June 2014 and comprised eight operations maturing in September 2018 aimed at supporting lending to the euro area’s non-financial sector.
+In order to further boost lending, in March 2016 a second series was adopted with a total of four operations, each with a four-year maturity.
 On 7 March 2019, the ECB Governing Council adopted a third series of TLTROs with seven operations.
-The terms and conditions of these operations were modified in the wake of the spread of COVID-19, and three additional operations were added on 10 December 2020.
-Furthermore, due to the pandemic, the Governing Council of the ECB announced additional longer-term refinancing operations on 12 March 2020 and a new series of non-targeted pandemic emergency longer-term refinancing operations (PELTROs) on 30 April 2020, which on 10 December 2020 were extended and expanded until the end of 2021.
-Details on the TLTRO series, longer-term refinancing operations (LTROs) and PELTROs can be found on the ECB website under the respective links below.
+The terms and conditions of these operations were modified in response to the spread of COVID-19, and three additional operations were added on 10 December 2020.
+Furthermore, in response to the pandemic, the ECB Governing Council announced additional longer-term refinancing operations on 12 March 2020 and a new series of non-targeted pandemic emergency longer-term refinancing operations (PELTROs) on 30 April 2020, which on 10 December 2020 were extended until the end of 2021 and expanded.

-In response to the repercussions of the spread of COVID-19, the Governing Council of the ECB decided to temporarily ease the conditions for eligible collateral on 7 April 2020, which was followed by the decision to grandfather the eligibility of marketable assets on 22 April 2020.
-These collateral easing measures will apply until the end of June 2022.
-In addition, the scope for accepting additional credit claims (ACCs) has been extended for national central banks, and many of them have made use of this.
-The Bundesbank has also temporarily accepted additional credit claims since 12 October 2020.
-Details on eligible collateral and ACCs can be found under the respective links below.
+In response to the repercussions of the spread of COVID-19, the ECB Governing Council decided to temporarily ease the conditions for eligible collateral on 7 April 2020, which was followed by the decision to grandfather the eligibility of marketable assets on 22 April 2020.
+These collateral easing measures apply until the end of June 2022.
+In addition, the scope for accepting additional credit claims (ACCs) has been extended for national central banks, and many of them have made use of this option.
+The Bundesbank, too, has been temporarily accepting ACCs since 12 October 2020.
+Further details on eligible collateral and ACCs can be found under the corresponding links in the “Further information” section.

-All non-standard monetary policy measures are explicitly of a temporary nature and can be discontinued by the Governing Council of the ECB for monetary policy reasons.
-The latest press releases by the European Central Bank can be found on the ECB’s website at the adjacent link.
+All the non-standard monetary policy measures are explicitly of a temporary nature and can be discontinued by the ECB Governing Council for monetary policy reasons.
+Please refer to the ECB’s latest press releases for more information.